reflectoring/reflectoring.github.io/_posts/2020-02-17-constructor-injection.md

 Constructor injection helps in creating immutable objects because a constructor’s signature is the only possible way to create objects.
 Once we create a bean, we cannot alter its dependencies at any point of time.
 In setter injection, it is possible to inject the dependency as and when wherever it is required, thus leading to mutable objects which may not be thread-safe in a multi-threaded environment.

 # Conclusion

 In general, Spring recommends using constructor injection.
 As we have seen in the examples, setter injection is preferable in case of optional dependencies, i.e, Setter injection is useful when it is optional to provide values for the dependent properties during object creation, as the object will be in a valid state even without the dependent properties.
 Contrarily, we can use constructor injection when the object cannot be created without the dependent properties, i.e, an object is invalid without the mandatory dependencies.
-You can find the code examples [on GitHub](https://github.com/vasudhavenkatesan/DependencyInjectionExample)